October 25-29, 2019 • Ernest N. Morial Convention Center • New Orleans, LA

 Compliance with such laws is mandatory for all exhibitors and the sole responsibility is that of the exhibitor.

-Exhibitors are not permitted to promote their products, services or participation at the AAP National Conference via EMAIL or SOCIAL MEDIA.
+not permitted to promote their products and services on AAP SOCIAL MEDIA.

 The exhibitor must, at his expense, maintain and keep in good order his exhibit and the space for which he has contracted.

 Show Management and service contractors have no responsibility pertaining to the compliance with laws as to public policy as

 far as individual exhibitor’s space, materials and operation is concerned.
 Should an exhibitor have any questions as to the

 application of such laws, ordinances and regulations to his exhibit or display, Show Management will endeavor to answer